 The American Black Elderberry is a small deciduous fruit tree bearing clusters of white blossoms followed by sweet, black fruit.
 “York and Nova ” are selected varieties known for their’s particularly large and flavorful fruit.

-Elderberries have been an important food and medicine source for thousands of years - but only the blue and purple-berried species are edible.
+Elderberries have been an important native food and medicine source for thousands of years - but only the blue and purple-berried species are edible.
 Berries and flowers can be eaten fresh, but are best cooked or made into elderberry wine, jam, syrup, and pies.
 The entire flower cluster can be dipped in batter and fried, while petals can be eaten raw or made into a fragrant and tasty tea.

 The fruit and flowers are very nutritious and medicinal - they contain high levels of antioxidants, vitamin C, and vitamin A. The flowers contain flavonoids and rutin, which are known to improve immune function.